 Hand Expressing.
 You use your hand to massage and compress your breast to remove milk.
-If you use your hand it requires practice, skill, and coordination.
+Hand expression requires practice, skill, and coordination.
 It gets easier with practice and can be as fast as pumping.
-This is always a good option if you are seldom away from your baby or if you need an option that is always with you.
+This might be a good option if you are seldom away from your baby or if you need an option that is always with you.
 Actually, all parents should learn how to hand express.
 Watch this video from Stanford to learn how.

-You can rent an electric pump from a lactation consultant at a local hospital or from a breastfeeding organization.
-This type of pump works well for creating a milk supply when a new baby can’t feed at the breast.
+You can rent a hospital-grade electric pump from a lactation consultant at a local hospital or from a breastfeeding organization.
+This type of pump works well for creating a milk supply when a new baby can’t feed at the breast, but usually isn’t necessary for a well-established milk supply.
 Parents who have struggled with other expression methods may find that these pumps work well for them.

 Under the Affordable Care Act, your health insurance plan must cover the cost of a breast pump.
 You may be offered a rental or a new one for you to keep.
 Your plan may provide guidance on whether the covered pump is manual or electric, how long the coverage of a rented pump lasts, and when they’ll provide the pump.

 Label the date on the storage container, and put your child’s name on it as well, especially if you are taking your child to daycare.

 Gently swirl (don’t shake) the container to mix the cream part of the breast milk that may rise to the top back into the rest of the milk.